NASA/JPL CNEOS sky layer

 Markers use NASA/JPL CNEOS source location fields where available.
 If location data is not available, the record is not mapped here.

-Cards may show estimated impact energy in kilotons or radiated energy, depending on what the source record provides.
+Cards may show source-reported estimated energy in kilotons or radiated energy, depending on what the source record provides.

-A dot means a NASA/JPL CNEOS public fireball source record is being shown here.
-It is not an alert, prediction, risk ranking, or safety instruction.
+A dot means a NASA/JPL CNEOS public fireball source record is being shown here; use official sources for alert or safety context.

 Source context